 Why you’ll love this antipasto pasta salad recipe

-- Easy to make!
-Most of these ingredients come presliced or jarred so prepping this salad takes no time at all!
+- So easy!
+Most of your ingredients are pre-sliced or jarred so prepping this salad takes no time at all!

-- Hearty & delicious!
-This pasta salad is loaded with cured meats, fresh veggies and mozzarella cheese!
-It’s a great option for a main course or even a hearty side dish for a potluck!
+- Hearty enough for a meal!
+Loaded with cured meats, fresh veggies and Italian cheese!
+This pasta salad can easily be served as a main course or a more substantial side dish for potlucks.

 - Easy to customize!
 Add more or less of any ingredient you want!
-(The amounts listed are really more like guidelines anyways.)
+(The amounts listed are really more like guidelines.😉)

 Need it gluten free?
-Just swap in your favorite gluten free pasta!
+Replace regular pasta with your favorite gluten free pasta!

 Need it dairy free?
-Omit the mozzarella or use dairy free mozzarella instead!
+Omit the mozzarella balls or use dairy free mozzarella shreds instead!

 Easy Italian Antipasto Pasta Salad

 - 8 oz. dry rotini pasta (or your favorite short pasta)

 - 9 oz. hard salami, chopped (or ¾ cup presliced)